I can still see the photograph in my mind.

 I was friends with this guy mostly based on our mutual respect for each other’s musical prowess, not exactly the basis for a lifelong friendship.
-He wasn’t a bad guy, we just had wildly differing values and that’s that.
+He wasn’t a bad guy.
+We just had wildly differing values.

 Still, I learned a lot about music from him.
 Not just the theory, not just the catalog, but the feel.
 Music is definitely a vibe.
 I don’t particularly like jazz, for example, but I understand it thanks in large part to him.

 We jammed, we had projects start and stop, we had our disagreements, and after high school we drifted apart the way so many young men do.
 In fact, I never really thought of him once college began, and I’m sure he never thought of me.

 Every once in a while, especially after the advent of social media, I’d hear about this band he was playing in doing this and that.
 And then the next time I’d hear about him, things were getting bigger and better.

 At first it pissed me off in a petulant, bitchy sort of way.
 While his star was rising, I had been kicked out of a band that I had put my sweat and soul into and was on the cusp of making it.
 It wasn’t fair, I said.
 No, I didn’t say it . . .
 I whined it.
 Woe is me was my chorus to those dark days.
 Woe is me . . .

 The old me would still think like that.
 That’s because the old me was a loser.
 The old me blamed everybody and everything for my problems without taking stock of the most powerful driver of my own misfortune.